Displacement Move; Strong and Fast ICT Moves with Key Level Breaks

 Bearish Displacement Move

-Bearish Displacement Move indicates widespread selling and institutional exit from the market.
+A Bearish Displacement Move indicates widespread selling and institutional exit from the market.
 Key features of this move include:

-• At least three consecutive bearish candles with large bodies and small or no wicks.
+• At least three consecutive bearish candles with large bodies and small or no wicks;

-• Formation of an FVG in the downward direction, indicating efficient price movement.
+• Formation of an FVG in the downward direction, indicating efficient price movement;

 • Absence of strong corrections during the move, confirming strong selling pressure.